 Doberman Pinschers require little in the way of grooming.
 Their short coat does well with a quick daily once-over with a bristle brush.
 This is to remove any loose hair or debris and helps keep their coats looking shiny.

-Beyond that, the occasional bath, monthly nail trimming and regular teeth brushing is all that’s required of the breed.
+Beyond that, the occasional bath, monthly nail trimming, and regular teeth brushing are all that’s required of the breed.

 When comparing Doberman vs Rottweiler grooming needs, it’s the Rottweiler that requires more care.

 Since they have a coarse, medium-length outer coat, in addition to an undercoat, they should be brushed on a weekly basis.

 Regular baths and teeth brushing are encouraged, and nails should be trimmed once a month.

 The breed does shed seasonally, most often in the spring and fall.

 In general, Dobermans are a relatively healthy breed.
 They are susceptible to bloat, so it’s important to recognize the symptoms early.
 When ignored, bloat can be life-threatening.

 In addition, the breed has a genetic predisposition for hypothyroidism, cardiomyopathy and hip dysplasia.
 However, with medical testing, correct care, and an experienced veterinarian, your Doberman will remain healthy and happy.

 Rottweilers run into many of the same health concerns as Dobermans.